PRETgroup/goFB/README.md

     	Automatically flatten out CFBs to save memory -alc
     	Enable checking algorithm language compatibility with output language.
-  -i string
+  -cvode
+    	Enable cvode for solving algorithms with 'ODE' and 'ODE_init' in comment field -i string
     	Specifies the name of the source file or directory of fbt-type files to be compiled.
   -l string